Skip to main content

 • ExpirationInterval: Shadowing will exit when the specified interval has passed.

-• ShadowCount: Shadowing will exit after this number of workflow has been replayed.
-Note: replay maybe skipped due to errors like can't fetch history, history too short, etc. Skipped workflows won't be taken account into ShadowCount.
+• ShadowCount: Shadowing will exit after this number of workflows have been replayed.
+Note: replay may be skipped due to errors like cannot fetch history, history too short, etc. Skipped workflows won't be taken into account in ShadowCount.

 Shadow Mode

-• Normal: Shadowing will complete after all workflows matches WorkflowQuery (after sampling) have been replayed or when exit condition is met.
+• Normal: Shadowing will complete after all workflows that match WorkflowQuery (after sampling) have been replayed or when exit condition is met.

-• Continuous: A new round of shadowing will be started after all workflows matches WorkflowQuery have been replayed.
-There will be a 5 min wait period between each round, and currently this wait period is not configurable.
+• Continuous: A new round of shadowing will be started after all workflows that match WorkflowQuery have been replayed.
+There will be a 5-minute wait period between each round, and currently this wait period is not configurable.
 Shadowing will complete only when ExitCondition is met.
 ExitCondition must be specified when using this mode.

 Shadow Concurrency

-Local shadowing test is similar to the replay test.
-First create a workflow shadower with optional shadow and replay options, then register the workflow that need to be shadowed.
+Local shadowing with the Workflow Shadower is similar to the replay test.
+First create a workflow shadower with optional shadow and replay options, then register the workflow that needs to be shadowed.
 Finally, call the Run method to start the shadowing.
 The method will return if shadowing has finished or any non-deterministic error is found.

 Here's a simple example.
 The example is also available here.